 A Los Angeles man recently learned the dangers of driving with your feet.
 A Snapchat video shows the 21-year-old man joking around with his friends and navigating a moving vehicle with nothing but his feet.
-The car was involved in a serious crash with another car moments later.
+He was involved in a serious car accident with another car moments later.
 Several people, including the driver and his passengers, suffered injuries in the accident.

 As technology becomes more advanced, more drivers are becoming distracted behind the wheel.
 Distracted driving is considered as any “activity that diverts attention from driving.”
 According to the National Highway Transportation Safety Administration (NHTSA), 3,477 deaths and nearly 400,000 injuries were the result of distracted driving practices in 2015.
 Commonly reported distracted driving practices include: